andreimerlescu/gematria/README.md

 This package has no dependencies and will not require to be updated in the future given that Gematria is effectively a constant as unchangeable as the value of Pi.
 Therefore, the long term utilization of this package can safely be integrated into many types of projects.

+# Additional Ciphers Added

+The **EIGHTS** Cipher is a new addition to the __Gematria__ package.
+A begins at 3, B is 5, when combined AB you get 3+5=8 which is C. Then D is 16 and it increases by 8 until Z.

+The **MYSTERY** Cipher is a new addition to the __Gematria__ package.
+When developing this package, I asked the spirit to guide me and the numbers I chose was the numbers I chose.
+They are indeed a mystery.

+The **MAJESTIC** Cipher is a new addition to the __Gematria__ package.
+Starting at 3, incrementing by 3, it gets to Z with a value of 78 (3*26 letters).
+JKR is 30 33 54 which simplifies to 999.
+JFK 30 18 33 which simplifies to 999.
+Therefore JKR === JFK in the **MAJESTIC** _UNDERSTANDING_ of what these numbers actually mean.
+Nikola Tesla understood it, and its worthy of me to program the ciphers using these numbers.
+They are worthy of studying too.

 # Contribution